ARVADA — Police have confirmed that the body found this morning at a construction site in Arvada is that of a missing girl.

 Investigators said they are working on creating a timeline of Vlassenko's path from her home to the construction site where she was located.

-On Tuesday morning a pair of school bus drivers and a driver's assistant with Jeffco Public
+On Tuesday morning a pair of school bus drivers and a driver's assistant with Jeffco Public Schools were among people who looked at the accident site from a nearby hill.

 The three said they drove the girl to and from school this past year.
 They came to the site after seeing news reports about the missing girl; they had hoped to help find her.